 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 Easter: Palm Sunday

 What is remembered on Palm Sunday?

 Palm Sunday is the beginning of Holy Week – a celebration of the final week of Jesus’ life on earth.
 On Palm Sunday, Christians remember the time when Jesus went into Jerusalem, Israel’s capital city, riding on the back of a donkey.
 This occasion is sometimes known as the Triumphal Entry to Jerusalem.
-You can read the story for yourself in Matthew 21 and Mark 11.

 What happened on the first Palm Sunday?